 Generally, our pupil premium children make good progress from their starting points.
 If they are not reaching age-related expectations, their barriers to learning are identified and appropriate interventions are put in place to support them.
-All PP children are discussed at each term's Pupil Progress meetings, so SLT have a clear picture of the children's progress, their strengths and areas for development.
+All PP children are discussed at each term's Pupil

+Progress meetings, so SLT have a clear picture of the children's progress, their strengths and areas for development.

-GLD at the end of reception class in 2023, was below previous years.
-However, within the cohort 12 out of 56 children (21%) have significant additional needs, some of which are pupil premium children.
-In Year 1 they have tailored intervention for their specific needs.
+GLD at the end of reception class in 2023, was above the previous year.
+In Year 1 children have tailored intervention for their specific needs.

-In 2023, 6 out of 7 pupil premium children who were in Year 1 passed the Phonics Screen.
-The child who did not pass the phonics screen has an Educational Health Care Plan and has ongoing support.
+In 2024, 5 out of 6 pupil premium children who were in Year 1 passed the Phonics Screen.
+The child who did not pass the phonics screen has ongoing phonics support.
 The school's rigorous approach to the teaching of phonics is having positive outcomes.
-The work of the school was recognised on receipt of a letter from Damien Hinds (Minister for Schools) congratulating Emmaville on the outstanding achievement in the 2023 Phonics Screen Check.
-We were informed that we were in the top 2% of all primary schools in the country.